Flemming-DC/Game-and-programming-projects/README.md

-# Game-and-programming-projects
+# Programming-projects
-This is a collection of various projects that I've made, within the topics of gaming and programming.
+This is a collection of programming projects that I've made.